 I am Louise and I am a little mummy running.
-I am 5 foot 1 inch in my bare feet, 38 years of age and the mother of three lovely (but cheeky) monkeys.
+Welcome to my health and well-being blog.
+I am 5 foot 1 inch in my bare feet, 39 years of age and the mother of three little monkeys.
 Top Monkey (TM) my first born boy.
 Middle Monkey (MM) second born boy.
-Finally, Little Miss Monkey.
+Finally, Little Miss Monkey (LMM).
 My most recent addition, a girl toddler with a lot of attitude.

-I work part time and as you can imagine my life is busy with the three of them.
-I am doing my best to master the art of multi tasking.
+I’m a working mummy with a busy life attempting to master the art of multitasking and as you can imagine my life is busy with the three of them.
 This is the main reason I am the Little Mummy Running.
 I feel like I never stop from morning until bedtime (whenever that may be).